annitya/eZ-completion/readme.md

     - force environment for console-executable.
 * SearchService:
     - execute query and return data with information regarding query-performance.
+* Bundle:
+    - Use PSR-4 for bundle-autoloading.
+    - Proper separation of sources and completions.
+    - Automatic installation?

 Known issues:
 -------------